Multi-Tenant Architecture: The Hard Parts

 Create distinct infrastructure tiers:

 Place tenants in tiers based on revenue/usage.
-Small fish in the kiddie pool, big fish in their own Olympic-sized pool.
+Small tenants in shared pools, big tenants get their own resources.

 Charge based on actual consumption: